xcat2/confluent-docs/docs/confluentdiscovery.md

 * `permissive` will allow automatic discovery only if the proposed node identity does not already have a known certificate (in the nodes `pubkeys.tls_hardwaremanager` attribute), allowing new nodes to fill out defined nodes not yet bound to an actual node.
 Note that nodes that are defined, but not yet discovered are a risk to the same scenario as described in `open`
+* `pxe` allows free replacement of PXE related data (mac addresses and UUID), but will not allow free replacement of secure data.
+This can be a standalone policy or combined with permissive by using the value `permissive,pxe`.
+This allows relaxing the policy to `open`, but only for PXE data, which cannot have meaningful protections to automate.
+In this mode, ethernet mac addresses will be collected to a `net.<n>.hwaddr` field if the corresponding `net.<n>.bootable` is true.

 The policy can be defined on a per node basis or by group.
-Here we will select `permissive` across the board:
+Here we will select `permissive,pxe` across the board, and enable PXE collection to a field called `net.pxe.hwaddr`:

-    nodegroupattrib everything discovery.policy=permissive
+    nodegroupattrib everything discovery.policy=permissive,pxe net.pxe.bootable=true

 The policy can be changed on the fly, if for example you want `open` or `permissive` during initial deployment, but change to `manual` after systems are up: